LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/Lab05_Instructions_HtmlCanvas.md

 Add these features:

-- Rectangular profile frame with rounded corners and image or background outside the frame clipped.
+- Rectangular profile frame with rounded corners and image outside the frame clipped.
 - Controls to change font family and style.
-- Option to add an outline to the text and choose it's color.
-- Freestyle drawing that lets you sketch directly on your profile picture with a customizable pen.
+- Freestyle drawing that lets you sketch directly on your profile picture with a pen.

 ## Submission